Tippecanoe and Tyler Too

-"Tippecanoe and Tyler Too", originally published as "Tip and Ty", was a popular and influential campaign song of the Whig Party's colorful Log Cabin Campaign in the 1840 United States presidential election.
-Its lyrics sang the praises of Whig candidates William Henry Harrison (the "hero of Tippecanoe") and John Tyler, while denigrating incumbent Democrat Martin Van Buren.
+"Tippecanoe and Tyler Too", originally published as "Tip and Ty", is a campaign song of the Whig Party's Log Cabin Campaign in the 1840 United States presidential election.
+Its lyrics sang the praises of Whig candidate William Henry Harrison (the "hero of Tippecanoe") and John Tyler, while denigrating incumbent Democratic president Martin Van Buren ("Little Van").

 Folk music critic Irwin Silber wrote that the song "firmly established the power of singing as a campaign device" in the United States, and that this and the other songs of 1840 represent a "Great Divide" in the development of American campaign music.
 The North American Review at the time even remarked that the song was, "in the political canvas of 1840 what the Marseillaise was to the French Revolution.
 It sang Harrison into the presidency."

-Today, the slogan Tippecanoe and Tyler Too is better remembered than the song.
+Today, the slogan Tippecanoe and Tyler Too is better remembered than the song among Americans.

 Origin

 The song was written by Alexander Coffman Ross, a jeweler of Zanesville, Ohio, in 1840, to the music of the minstrelsy song "Little Pigs".
 He first performed it at a Whig meeting in Zanesville, and it came to national attention when, traveling on a business trip, he introduced it to a Whig rally in New York.
 Ross apparently never copyrighted the song.

 "Little Pigs" is not well-documented, but the available evidence suggests that there was a substantial adaptation of the score for "Tip and Ty".

 A historical society in Madison, Wisconsin, claimed that a local, the young nephew of future U.S. Supreme Court justice Levi Woodbury, wrote the first verses of the song and that its premiere performance at a Whig rally came at the suggestion of Woodbury.
 Woodbury was, however, by all accounts a Democrat, not a Whig, and was in fact serving as Secretary of the Treasury under Martin Van Buren at the time.

 There were many variations on the song published at the time, especially ones with new verses.
 It has been called a "satirical, expandable text that permitted, nay urged, singers to add their own lines".